822kea/Smishing_TTP_Breakdown/README.md

    - Always be skeptical of unsolicited offers, especially for positions you didn’t apply for.

 4. **Poor Grammar and Execution**:
-   - The text was riddled with errors and run-on sentences.
+   - The text is riddled with errors and run-on sentences.
 Professional communication would be polished and concise.

 5. **WhatsApp Contact Information**:
-   - Businesses typically direct you to professional channels like corporate email, LinkedIn, or an official website.
+   - Businesses typically direct you to corporate emails or an official website.
 Including a WhatsApp number is a major red flag.

 ---

 ## Threat Actor TTPs

-Here’s a breakdown of the **Tactics, Techniques, and Procedures (TTPs)** used by this threat actor:
+Here’s a breakdown of some of the **Tactics, Techniques, and Procedures (TTPs)** used by this threat actor:

 1. **Delivery Mechanism**:
    - **Tactic**: *Social engineering via SMS (smishing)*